Helping Employees Expose Workplace Fraud

 Whistleblowers — employees of government contractors who expose fraud on the part of their employer or other parties to government contracts — are protected against threats, intimidation or other forms of retaliation by their employers through the False Claims Act.

 If you know of a company that is defrauding the government, consult a highly experienced lawyer as soon as possible to help preserve your legal rights.
-Attorneys Jay Holland and Timothy Maloney have more than 40 years of combined experience handling high-profile whistleblower cases throughout Washington, D.C., and Maryland.
+Attorney Jay Holland has decades of experience handling high-profile whistleblower cases throughout Washington, D.C., and Maryland.
 Contact us today to schedule a consultation with a seasoned Washington, D.C., whistleblower attorney.

 Fraud against the government can lead to serious implications, such as: